nithita-e/python-homework/README.md

 # python-homework
-This repository is for sending my homework during data science bootcamp batch08
+This repository is created for sending my python homework on data science bootcamp batch08.
+There are 4 part of homeworks.
+1. Control Flow - PaoYingChub Game
+2. OOP - ATM class
+3. API - requesting from public API
+4. Web Scraping - imdb database